-Research program The goal of the NWO Energy Focus Group LMPV is to develop fundamental understanding of the interaction of light with photovoltaic nanomaterials, and apply this knowledge to realize photovoltaic and related energy conversion concepts that surpass existing technology.
+Research goal To develop fundamental understanding of photovoltaic (nano)materials that enable new or improved photovoltaic and related energy conversion concepts and translate these insight to industrial users in energy technology in order to speed up the energy transition.
 Our research has spin-offs in fundamental nanophotonics, device physics, electrochemistry, and many aspects of physics and chemistry beyond photovoltaics.

 - How to create high-efficiency flexible roll-to-roll perovskite solar foils